 2. Don’t make things harder on yourself during a breakup

 A breakup is hard on anyone; try to avoid making it even more difficult.
 If you can create some space away from your ex, it may be helpful to do so, especially if you tend to spend time in the same places.
 In this sense, trying to remove them from your past isn’t generally realistic or healthy.
 However, removing the most painful reminders of them from your life for a while may be a good thing.
 It’s why many people choose to unfollow their ex on social media following a breakup, as suggested by a Teen Vogue article, or why they may put away photos they have of them.
 Understanding and processing the reality of the breakup is important, but making yourself feel worse through constant reminders of them may not be helpful to your healing process.
-Constantly thinking about what happened and what you regret may only bring you down.
+Constantly thinking about what happened and what you regret may only bring you down during the post-breakup period.

 If the exercise type you choose has a social component, like classes or sports teams, that’s even better.
-You can prioritize your physical fitness while also forming new social connections, which can remind you that you can have a fulfilling life full of connections of all kinds even in the wake of a breakup.
+You can prioritize your physical fitness while also forming new social connections, which can remind you that you can have a fulfilling life full of connections of all kinds even in the wake of a breakup with an ex.
 Research from Northwestern University shows a positive correlation between sociality and the self-management of depression.
 Picking up new hobbies, rekindling relationships with friends or family, or learning a new skill can all be healthy distractions to help you move through the pain of the end of your last relationship, too.
 You may find it helpful to talk with loved ones about their lives and current challenges, which can remind you that you’re not the only one struggling.

-4. Focus on gratitude instead of getting over your ex
+4. Focus on gratitude

 Research suggests that regularly practicing gratitude can shift one’s attention away from negative emotions and may even help improve symptoms of mental health conditions like depression and anxiety.
-While this may be difficult to do when a breakup is fresh, focusing on what you gained from it as time goes on can give you a more balanced perspective and help you feel better.
+While this may be difficult to do when a breakup with an ex is fresh, focusing on what you gained from it as time goes on can give you a more balanced perspective and help you feel better.
 You may be able to look back fondly on the good times you had together or appreciate the skills and resilience you learned by working through conflicts in the relationship.
 If your dynamic was toxic or even abusive, you might be able to look positively toward a brighter future now that you’ve been able to exit that situation.
 Try to avoid thinking about what you expected the relationship to be, or what it could have been.
 Focus on what it actually was, and the real benefits you gained from it or may gain from exiting it.
 Try to express honest gratitude and let go of what you may have wished would happen in the relationship.
 This can make it easier to deal with the challenging emotions you’re surely experiencing.

 5. Seek the help of a therapist